rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Observables/subscribe-method.md

 ### Difference between the methods .pipe() and .subscribe() on a RXJS observable

-First, consider this function deposit() - It returns the Subscription object created when you called Subscribe.
+First, consider this function deposit() - It returns the Subscription object, becuase thats what is created when you call a `.subscribe()`.

 ```ts
     deposit(account, amount){